aiidateam/aiida-core/docs/source/get_started/computers.rst

    .. tip:: You can press ``<CTRL>+C`` at any moment to abort the setup process.
      Nothing will be stored in the DB.

-   .. note:: For multiline inputs (like the prepend text and the append text, see below)
-     you have to press ``<CTRL>+D`` to complete the input, even if you do not want any text.

    Here is a list of what is asked, together with an explanation.

-   * **Computer name**: the (user-friendly) name of the new computer instance which is about to be created in the DB (the name is used for instance when you have to pick up a computer to launch a calculation on it).
-Names must be unique.
+   * **Computer label**: the (user-friendly) label of the new computer instance which is about to be created in the DB (the label is used for instance when you have to pick a computer to launch a calculation on it).
+Labels must be unique.
 This command should be thought as a AiiDA-wise configuration of computer, independent of the AiiDA user that will actually use it.